lezzthanthree/Needy-Streamer-Overload/README.md

 ![Quick Notes](Preview/Showcase/Quick%20Notes%20Preview.gif)

 - This skin contains four variants!
-- You can also change the title according to yor likeness.
+- You can also change the title according to your likeness.

 ## Trash Bin
 Trash Bin is just the Recycling Bin that looks like a Magic Paper.